-- 1.1 Objections have been received from the Parish Council and a number of local residents raising concerns with the proposed development.
-Following referral to the Director of Planning, the Chair and Vice Chair of the Strategic Planning Committee under the Covid 19 delegation scheme, it was agreed on 15th July 2020 that this application raises sufficient interest within the wider community to be considered by Members of the Virtual Strategic Planning Committee. - 1.2 It is suggested that this proposal and the proposal listed under 20/01711/CCD, also on this agenda, are read in conjunction with each other.
+1.1 Objections have been received from the Parish Council raising concerns with the proposed development.
+Following referral to the Director of Planning, the Chair and Vice Chair of the Strategic Planning Committee under the Covid 19 delegation scheme, it was agreed on 15th July 2020 that this application raises sufficient interest within the wider community to be considered by Members of the Virtual Strategic Planning Committee.

+1.2 It is suggested that this proposal and the proposal listed under 20/01693/CCD, also on this agenda, are read in conjunction with each other.